Enalye/grimoire/docs/index.md

 ## Select statement

-Select statements are a bit like switch but for channels evaluations.
+A select is syntaxically like a switch, but differs in that it doesn't do value comparison, it checks each case for an operation that can process whithout blocking.

 ```c
 select